I’ve been out in front of a dozen dead oceans

 A Virginia native with a teenage love of skateboarding and punk rock seven-inches, growing up outside of DC instilled in Waldorf one of the core values of the local scene: live music is for all ages.
 Waldorf had access to a diverse set of underground artists from the onset, a solid foundation of appreciating a wide range of sonic aesthetics that grew as he delved further into the business of music.

 After shipping off to college in Athens, Ga., Waldorf’s most lasting education took place at the college radio station, WUOG (where he worked as music director), and the city’s legendary underground music scene.
-Waldorf’s timing was fortuitous — he came to know future indie legends Neutral Milk Hotel and Olivia Tremor Control in their formative years, witnessing early house shows before both bands rose to underground fame.
+Waldorf’s timing was fortuitous — he came to know future indie legends Neutral Milk Hotel and Olivia Tremor Control in their formative years, witnessing early house shows before both bands rose to underground fame and eventual cult-status.

 “I was pretty well-rounded,” Waldorf says modestly.
 But for Chris Swanson – who was a co-founder of the nascent Secretly Group, which included Jagjaguwar and Secretly Canadian at the time – Waldorf was a true “record guy,” the rare person who knew how all the pieces of the record industry fit together, and yet could still see music as art, rather than a commodity.
 The friends began talking about the possibility of working together.

 “It didn’t feel like the world needed another label.
-But I think we were really just drawn to working with Phil,” says Swanson, who suggested naming the line for the Dylan song.
+But I think we were really just drawn to working with Phil,” says Swanson, who suggested naming the label for the Dylan song.

 Waldorf started Dead Oceans with partners Ben Swanson, Chris Swanson, Darius Van Arman, and Jonathan Cargill in 2007.
 The aspirations were simple: build a successful business and be able to serve artists.
-From those modest roots, Secretly Group has grown to offices in five cities – Bloomington, Austin, Los Angeles, New York, and London.
+From those modest roots, Secretly Group has grown into a thriving, dynamic label group, with offices across the US and Europe and a roster that continues to include some of the world’s most exciting and imaginative artists.

-“There is a kind of classicism that we’re constantly chasing or wanting to express,” Swanson says.
-“We want to participate in the canon – to be at play in that same game that the artists we grew up listening to were engaged.”
+“There is a kind of classicism that we want to express,” Swanson says.
+“We want to participate in the canon – to be at play in that same space that the artists we grew up listening to were engaged.”